It is pretty daunting to plan a house remodel from scratch if you have never done it before. Here’s a few tips to get you started.

 2. Sketches and Plans

 If you can plan a house in your head then you are truly unique!
 Even an architect will not try to design a house without getting a few sketches down on paper or their computer to begin with.
 To plan a home successfully you need to start with a rough plan and work your way through what does and does not work for you.
-If you don’t have time to learn a computer package or scale drawing, one of our magnetic kits will help you plan a home in no time.
+If you don’t have time to learn a computer package or scale drawing, our Home Design Kit will help you plan a home in no time.

 3. Professional Advice